Sierra Leone Broadcasting Corporation: History

 In 1934 the Sierra Leone Broadcasting Service (SLBS) was formed from the Freetown Rediffusion Service making it the earliest English language radio broadcast service in West Africa.
 Television broadcasts started in April 1963 as a cooperation between the SLBS and commercial interests.
+The service was initially limited to Freetown on channel 2.
 Coverage was extended to all districts in 1978 when the service was also upgraded to colour.

 Before the country's civil war, SLBS had FM and shortwave transmissions from Freetown.
 High power mediumwave had been discontinued some time before that.
 A high power shortwave station was constructed during the 1970s and used for leased transmission of international broadcasters after SLBS could not afford to operate it.
 Television was broadcast on UHF, having replaced the earlier VHF system.

 During the war, the Waterloo shortwave station was completely destroyed and looted.
 It is not known if it had been broadcasting before this.
 The rest of the SLBS's facilities fell into disrepair.
 From 1999 on-wards, the UK's Department For International Development renovated the radio services including the Goderich shortwave station.
 The Goderich station transmitted for a year before part of the antenna system was destroyed by lightning in June 2002.

 The SLBC was formed in April 2010, when the government-owned Sierra Leone Broadcasting Services (SLBS) merged with the United Nations peacekeeping radio station Radio UNAMSIL.

-The SLBC was formally inaugurated on June 15, 2010 by Sierra Leone's president Ernest Bai Koroma and United Nations secretary general Ban Ki-Moon.
+The SLBC was formally inaugurated on June 15, 2010 by Sierra Leone's president Ernest Bai Koroma and United Nations secretary-general Ban Ki-moon.
 It is under the supervision of the Sierra Leone Ministry of Information and Communications.